 Presenter: Erwin Telemans, CEO, CCBRT, Tanzania

-As CEO of East Africa’s largest Disability Hospital I was faced with the usual challenges of scarcity in resources and increased demand.
+As CEO of East Africa’s largest Disability Hospital Erwin was faced with the usual challenges of scarcity in resources and increased demand.
 Traditional management and leadership resulted in some short-term gains but not enough to meet customer demands, achieve goals – and restricted the organisation’s growth and development.
-As I was searching for an alternative, Lean management first came to my attention in 2011 and since then it has been an incredible learning journey in which I made lots of mistakes and some good decisions.
-It is my obligation to share this experience with fellow leaders of African institutions and show them how Lean has opened up opportunities that we never thought would even exist.
+As he was searching for an alternative, Lean management first came to his attention in 2011, and since then it has been an incredible learning journey in which mistakes and some good decisions were made.
+Erwin believes it is his obligation to share this experience with fellow leaders of African institutions and show them how Lean has opened up opportunities that he never thought would even exist.

 South African Presentations